Monthly portfolio brief

 Strategic portfolio guidance

-Defining your strategic investment allocations helps keep your portfolio aligned with your risk and return objectives, and we recommend taking a diversified approach.
+Defining your strategic investment allocations helps to keep your portfolio aligned with your risk and return objectives, and we recommend taking a diversified approach.
 Our long-term strategic asset allocation guidance represents our view of balanced diversification for the fixed-income and equity portions of a well-diversified portfolio, based on our outlook for the economy and markets over the next 30 years.
 The exact weightings (neutral weights) to each asset class will depend on the broad allocation to equity and fixed-income investments that most closely aligns with your comfort with risk and financial goals.

 Diversification does not ensure a profit or protect against loss in a declining market.